shakfu/py2max/README.md

 # py2max

-A pure python library without any dependencies intended to facilitate the offline generation of Max patcher (`.maxpat`) files.
+A pure python library without dependencies intended to facilitate the offline generation of Max patcher (`.maxpat`) files.

 It was created to automate the creation of help (`.maxhelp`) files for the [sndpipe project](https://github.com/shakfu/sndpipe) but it seems useful enough that it should have its own repo.

-For use of python3 in a live Max patcher, see the [py-js](https://github.com/shakfu/py-js) project.
+For the use of python3 in a live Max patcher, see the [py-js](https://github.com/shakfu/py-js) project.

 ## Features

-- Offline scripted generation of max patchers files from the ground up using Python objects which correspond, on a one-to-one basis, with MAX objects stored in the `.maxpat` JSON format.
+- Offline scripted generation of max patcher files using Python objects corresponding, on a one-to-one basis, with MAX objects stored in the `.maxpat` JSON format.

 - Round-trip conversion between (JSON) `.maxpat` files with arbitrary levels of nesting and corresponding `Patcher`, `Box`, and `Patchline` Python objects.